crytic/report-dataset/patching.md

 Short term, modify the VeFxsVotingDelegation contract to reflect the desired voting power curve and/or document whether this is intended behavior.

 Long term, make sure to keep public-facing documentation up to date when changes are made.

-## Upgradeable contract initialization calls are commented out

-**Description**

-The usage of OpenZeppelin’s upgradeable smart contract library requires that the parent contracts’ init functions are called in the child’s initialize function.
-However, this is commented out in the ShareableRebalancePool contract.
-Currently, these calls are no-ops and have no effect.
-However, prior to upgrading the library dependency, this code should be updated to reflect the target library’s implementation and ensure that the upgrade does not introduce a bug.

-**Recommendations**

-Short term, find an alternative solution to avoid hitting the maximum code size limit.
-Long term, avoid commented-out, dead code and ensure that library upgrades do not introduce new bugs.

-## Project dependencies contain vulnerabilities

-**Description**

-Although dependency scans did not identify a direct threat to the project under review, npm and yarn audit identified dependencies with known vulnerabilities.
-Due to the sensitivity of the deployment code and its environment, it is important to ensure that dependencies are not malicious.
-Problems with dependencies in the JavaScript community could have a significant effect on the repository under review.
-The output below details these issues:

-**Exploit Scenario**

-Alice installs the dependencies of the in-scope repository on a clean machine.
-Unbeknownst to Alice, a dependency of the project has become malicious or exploitable.
-Alice subsequently uses the dependency, disclosing sensitive information to an unknown actor.

-**Recommendations**

-Short term, ensure that the Shell Protocol dependencies are up to date.
-Several node modules have been documented as malicious because they execute malicious code when installing dependencies to projects.
-Keep modules current and verify their integrity after installation.

-Long term, integrate automated dependency auditing into the development workflow.
-If a dependency cannot be updated when a vulnerability is disclosed, ensure that the code does not use and is not affected by the vulnerable functionality of the dependency.